Limits and dynamics of stochastic neuronal networks with random heterogeneous delays: Convergence results

 where $C(T)$ is a constant only depending on the parameters of the system and the time horizon $T$. \end{theorem}

 \begin{proof} The proof differs from more classical proofs in that we consider that the network is composed of several distinct populations and includes random delays.
-Moreover, a special care has to be taken when dealing with the delayed interactions, and the fact that our drift and diffusion coefficients are not globally Lipschitz-continuous, which again is not explicitly dealt with in the present proof but can be classically obtained using a localization argument.
 The principle of the proof consists in thoroughly analyzing the difference between the two processes as $N$ tends to infinity.
 This difference is written as the sum of eight terms denoted $A_t(N)$ through $H_t(N)$:

 Let us underline the fact that the probability distribution of these terms do not depend on the specific neuron $i$ in population $\alpha$ considered.
 We are interested in the limit, as $N$ goes to infinity, of the quantity $\E\{\Exp [\sup_{-\tau \leq s\leq T} \vert X^{i,N}_s - \bar{X}^i_s\vert^2 ]\}$.
 We decompose this expression into the sum of the eight terms involved in equation \eqref{eq:EightTerms} using H\"older's inequality and upperbound each term separately.
-The terms $A_t^{\alpha}(N)$ and $B_t^{\alpha}(N)$ are treated exactly as in the proof of theorem \ref{thm:ExistenceUniqueness}, and the control all the terms except $E_t$ and $H_t$ essentially uses on the same ingredients as in the proof of theorem~\ref{thm:ExistenceUniqueness}.
-We denote $K$ a common Lipschitz constant for $f$ and $g$ and deduce, similarly to the analysis performed in the proof of theorem~\ref{thm:ExistenceUniqueness}, the following inequalities:
+The terms $A_t(N)$ and $B_t(N)$ are treated exactly as in the proof of theorem \ref{thm:ExistenceUniqueness}, and the control all the terms except $E_t$ and $H_t$ essentially uses on the same ingredients as in the proof of theorem~\ref{thm:ExistenceUniqueness}.
+Similarly to the analysis performed in the proof of theorem~\ref{thm:ExistenceUniqueness}, we have the following inequalities:

 Let us for instance treat the case of $F_t (N)$ for the sake of clarity, all other terms are treated along the same lines.
 We have:

 In the decomposition~\eqref{eq:EightTerms}, the two terms $E_t(N)$ and $H_t(N)$ are of a new form and remain to be evaluated.
 Both term involves the difference between an empirical mean of a function of processes and an expectation term, and all have bounded second moment thanks to proposition~\ref{lem:SoluL2} and assumption~\ref{Assump:bBound}.
 We have: